 “Cannabis use at record high”

-:Berlin students are smoking a lot and early
+:Berlin students are smoking early and a lot

 Berlin’s students are reaching for cannabis ever earlier and more often.
 This is the result of a study conducted by the Office for Addiction Prevention of the State of Berlin among 1725 12 to 18-year-old students interviewed anonymously, the results of which were published on Thursday.
 “The cannabis use of adolescents is at a record high,” says Kerstin Jngling, the head of the department, in an interview with the Berliner Zeitung.
 Every third student in the capital is smoking or has ever smoked cannabis.
 Berlin is about 20 percent above the national average.